frenda717/CKAD/Udemy Mock Exams/Udemy-Mock05.md

     NAME            NAMESPACE       REVISION        UPDATED                                 STATUS      CHART            APP VERSION lvm-crystal-apd crystal-apd-ns  1               2025-02-28 04:37:23.46649879 +0000 UTC  deployed    nginx-18.1.0     1.27.0

     Solution:
-    Run the following command to change the context: -

-    kubectl config use-context cluster3
+    Run the following command to change the context: - kubectl config use-context cluster3

     In this task, we will use the kubectl and helm commands.
-Here are the steps: -

-    Log in to the cluster3-controlplane node first and use the helm ls command to list all the releases installed using Helm in the Kubernetes cluster.
+Here are the steps: - Log in to the cluster3-controlplane node first and use the helm ls command to list all the releases installed using Helm in the Kubernetes cluster.

     helm ls -A
     Here -A or --all-namespaces option lists all the releases of all the namespaces.

     Identify the namespace where the resources get deployed.

-    Use the helm repo ls command to list the helm repositories. helm repo ls
+    Use the helm repo ls command to list the helm repositories.
+    **helm repo ls**

-    Now, update the helm repository with the following command: -

-    helm repo update lvm-crystal-apd -n crystal-apd-ns
+    Now, update the helm repository with the following command: - **helm repo update lvm-crystal-apd -n crystal-apd-ns**

     The above command updates the local cache of available charts from the configured chart repositories.

     The helm search command searches for all the available charts in a specific Helm chart repository.
-In our case, it's the nginx helm chart. helm search repo lvm-crystal-apd/nginx -n crystal-apd-ns -l | head -n30
+In our case, it's the nginx helm chart.

-    The -l or --versions option is used to display information about all available chart versions.
+    **helm search repo lvm-crystal-apd/nginx -n crystal-apd-ns -l | head -n30** The -l or --versions option is used to display information about all available chart versions.

     Upgrade the helm chart to 18.1.15 and also, increase the replica count of the deployment to 2 from the command line.
 Use the helm upgrade command as follows: -

-    helm upgrade lvm-crystal-apd lvm-crystal-apd/nginx -n crystal-apd-ns --version=18.1.15 --set replicaCount=2
+    **helm upgrade lvm-crystal-apd lvm-crystal-apd/nginx -n crystal-apd-ns --version=18.1.15 --set replicaCount=2**

-    After upgrading the chart version, you can verify it with the following command: -

-    helm ls -n crystal-apd-ns
+    After upgrading the chart version, you can verify it with the following command: - helm ls -n crystal-apd-ns

     Look under the CHART column for the chart version.
     Use the kubectl get command to check the replicas of the deployment: - kubectl get deploy -n crystal-apd-ns

     The available count 2 is under the AVAILABLE column.

 ### SECTION: APPLICATION DEPLOYMENT

-08. One application, webpage-server-01, is deployed on the Kubernetes cluster by the Helm tool.
+08. (helm **Uninstall之後可能有殘留的資源!! 善用k delete all -l <label> or helm uninstall --no-hooks**) One application, webpage-server-01, is deployed on the Kubernetes cluster by the Helm tool.
 Now, the team wants to deploy a new version of the application by replacing the existing one.
 A new version of the helm chart is given in the /root/new-version directory on the student-node.
 Validate the chart before installing it on the Kubernetes cluster.

     Use the helm command to validate and install the chart.
 After successfully installing the newer version, uninstall the older version.